 A child tends to be the most important person in a parent’s life.
 Then there are the times that we just wish they’d give us a brief respite.
 Relationships vary, and could depend on how much time the children and parents are able to spend together.
 Because of the close relationship parents and children tend to have, parents facing the possibility of separation from their children can find themselves in a very stressful situation and might accidently overlook some extremely critical issues.
 Luckily, our Oakland County parenting time attorneys have dealt with hundreds of these types of issues and can get you through this difficult time.
 We want you to be able to focus on what matters most: your children.
 Contact us online or call (248)-479-6200.

-Parenting time, which was once referred to as visitation, is one of the issues that may arise in cases involving children.
-In Michigan, parenting time is often granted to the parent who does not have physical custody of the children or to parents sharing joint custody.
-The Child Custody Act of Michigan provides the guidelines used by courts to grant parenting time.
-One of Act’s paramount purposes is to promote a relationship between children and their parents.
-Consequently, the law presumes that it is in the best interest of children for them to interact and have a relationship with both of their parents.
+Parenting time, formerly known as visitation, is one of many issues that could arise in cases involving children.
+Michigan normally grants parenting time to the parent that does not have physical custody of the children, or to parents who have joint custody of their children.
+Courts use the guidelines from the Child Custody Act of Michigan to decide how to grant parenting time.
+The Act strives to allow relationships to form between children and parents as the law presumes that it is in the best interest of the child to spend quality time with both parents.

 Parenting Time and the Child Custody Act